Mobile first-screen evidence for call, contact, booking, quote, order, cart, and checkout actions

 Not a design taste test

 The checker does not grade style preferences.
-It looks for public evidence that a customer action is visible and reachable from the page.
+It looks for public evidence that a customer path is visible and reachable from the page.

 Mobile action bars, page-builder sections, chat tools, and form widgets can shift after edits.
-Weekly monitoring checks whether the same customer path still exposes a usable action later.
+Retesting checks whether the same customer path still exposes a usable action later.

 What this page helps you decide